Meditation on the Crucifixion

 The garden prayer was Jesus wrestling with his feelings of fight or flight.
 He could choose to flee from all of that pain by heading eastward away from Jerusalem.
 Or, he could remain in the garden of prayer and fight against his fleshly desire to flee from pain and death.
 His love chose the way of pain for our salvation from death.

 The fight produced a blood-sweat of anxiety in our Lord.
 He cried out with a natural abhorrence of pain.
 He had already taught his disciples how he “must go to Jerusalem, and suffer many things of the elders and chief priests and scribes, and be killed, and raised again the third day.”
-The moment was holy, and the emotions real, as Jesus prayed “My Father, if this cannot pass unless I drink it, your will be done” (Matthew 26:42)
+The moment was holy, and the emotions were real, as Jesus prayed “My Father, if this cannot pass unless I drink it, your will be done” (Matthew 26:42)

-How different this night was from our modern religious ceremonies of the tiny bread and tiny cup.
+How different this night was from our modern religious ceremonies of the tiny bread and tiny cup!

 In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence.
 Although he was a son, he learned obedience through what he suffered.
 And being made perfect, he became the source of eternal salvation to all who obey him.
 Hebrews 5:7-9 ESV.

 There is no need for such a rookie mistake here.
 In the sacrificial law of Leviticus the spotless, innocent, and harmless lamb that “became” the sacrifice was called “the sin” in the original Hebrew as a shorthand for “the sacrifice for sin.”
 The proper translation of “sin” here in Second Corinthians 5:21 is “sin-offering,” as it is also in Romans 8:3.
 Paul used the word the same way as his fathers for the past 1400 years.
+The Greek word "sin" was translated as "sin-offering" (i.e. the opposite of sin) over 100 times in the standard Greek translation, called the Septuagint, that was popularly used since 200 B.C.

 Considering the stringent requirements for a lamb to qualify as a perfect sacrifice, no Jewish scholar would claim a lamb became a sinner.
 God instructed that the sin-offering remain holy before and after its death.
 It even had to be eaten in a holy place (Leviticus 6:26).

 In fact, God straightforwardly declared that it was the death of the sacrifice that mattered.
 For the life of the flesh is in the blood, and I have given it for you on the altar to make atonement for your souls, for it is the blood that makes atonement by the life (Leviticus 17:11 ESV).
 The blood makes atonement by the life that is lost.
 That is how atonement works.
+That is what atonement is.
+The apostle John wrote, "the blood of Jesus Christ His Son cleanses us from all sin" (I john 1:7).

 The sacrificial law given by God focused upon the penalty for sin, and not the sin itself.
 Sin was a deed done in the past; it was the present condemnation for past sin that mattered.
 The just payment for sin was death.

 On the night of his arrest Jesus taught the disciples that “this cup is the new covenant in my blood.”
 This is what Paul taught in I Corinthians 11:25.
-So let’s interpret Scripture with Scripture and Paul with Paul, where Paul taught that Jesus redeemed us by the shedding of his blood during the Passover when all the lambs paid the price of death for the sins of their offerors.
+So let’s interpret Scripture with Scripture and Paul with Paul.
+Paul taught that Jesus redeemed us by the shedding of his blood during the Passover when all the lambs paid the price of death for the sins of the offerors.
+Paul even called Jesus the "Passover lamb" in 1 Corinthians 5:7.
+The key idea of a sacrifice was the death of a substitute, not God venting his wrath.

 I speak as to sensible people; judge for yourselves what I say.
 The cup of blessing that we bless, is it not a participation in the blood of Christ?
 The bread that we break, is it not a participation in the body of Christ?
 1 Corinthians 10:15-16 ESV.

-In the old days the Gospel was described as penal substitution, that is, our penalty placed upon a substitute.
-As Paul discussed in the book of Romans, the world’s problem was being under the condemnation of death and so Jesus dying in our place made perfect sense.
+As Paul discussed in the book of Romans, the world’s problem was being under the condemnation of death, so Jesus dying in our place made perfect sense.
+Jesus "becoming sin" is without any sense.
 The apostolic teaching was that Jesus “tasted death for everyone” (Hebrews 2:9).
+Jesus died "for" sinners, not "as" a sinner.

 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin (1 John 1:7 ESV).